DEAR allows you to define manufacturing processes for a single finished product or for multiple finished products at a time.

 Separable cost is the sum of all operation costs between split-off point and operation where finished product is completed.
 Separable costs are assigned to just one finished product.

-In the case of a single-product Production BOM, Net realizable value method doesn't make sense, and actual costs will be used to determine finished product cost.
+In the case of a single-product Production BOM, Net realised value method doesn't make sense, and actual costs will be used to determine finished product cost.

 Prerequisites for this cost allocation method: